 Do you think it is possible for a journalist covering a conflict to remain objective and neutral?

 Second, even if one group of people you associate with start liking you because you are speaking their line, at some point of time even those people will stop respecting you because they will start thinking that this guy is already with us; so we don’t need to treat this person with respect.
-So respect, integrity and objectivity are very very critical for a journalist because without these, the journalist will just stop functioning.
+So respect, integrity, and objectivity are very very critical for a journalist because, without these, the journalist will just stop functioning.
 You also have to decide how you define success.
-Some people define success with lots of money and a grand position but in my view that is not success.
-Real success of a journalist is when they can consistently, over a number of years, come out with great stories and encourage younger and other journalists to do better.
+Some people define success with lots of money and a grand position but in my view, that is not the success.
+The real success of a journalist is when they can consistently, over a number of years, come out with great stories and encourage younger and other journalists to do better.
 You will always get respect for your objectivity and integrity which is very very rewarding.

 First of all, I don’t think journalists have to be neutral.
 For example – if you see a rape taking place or a genocide taking place, then you don’t have to be neutral to those things.
 I am not in the favor of a journalist being neutral.
 Neutrality means that you are immune to what is happening around you and no journalist can function like that.
 What journalists have to do is be objective, which is very different from being neutral.
 So do not be neutral, but be objective.

 India is ranked 136th in World Press Freedom Index.
 Where do you think Indian journalism stands and in which direction is it moving today?